 Some airlines are increasing the wash cycles of inflight pillows and blankets while others are temporarily suspending this service to maintain good hygiene on board.

-- Singapore Airlines is replacing all headsets, headrest covers, pillow covers, bedsheets, and blankets after every flight.
-Linens will also be washed at high temperature as part of the disinfection process.
+• Singapore Airlines is replacing all headsets, headrest covers, pillow covers, bed sheets, and blankets after every flight.
+Linens will also be washed at high temperatures as part of the disinfection process.

 If you're more comfortable bringing your neck pillow and blanket, you can do so.
 Bring an inflatable neck pillow, a microfleece travel blanket or a warm shawl to work around the new check-in baggage limit.